Weekly Review: Senior Loan CEFs

 Source: CEFConnect.com

-This week the premium of the top two funds - OXLC and ECC - decreased, but as I already mentioned in my previous article I will not consider them as trade candidates for the moment, because they invest in CLO (Collateralized Loan Obligations) and do not report NAV daily.
-From the other funds of the group there are no short trade candidates because there are no funds with high premium and Z-Score above 1.5.
+This week the premium of the top two funds - ECC and OXLC - decreased but they are still at the top; and as I already mentioned in my previous article, I will not consider them as trade candidates for the moment because they invest in CLO (Collateralized Loan Obligations) and do not report NAV daily.
+From the other funds of the group, there are no short trade candidates because there are no funds with high premium and Z-Score above 1.5.

 5. Biggest Discount